kecdevilla/PSMDSRC103-Programming-kdv/README.md

 <h2 align=left>About Me</h3>

 <p>Hi, I'm Kiara.
 I'm 24 years old.
-I graduated with a degree in Linguistics, which might be a little far from the data science field in technical terms, but still applicable especially with with ✨Natural Language Processing✨.</p>
+I graduated with a degree in Linguistics, which might be a little far from the data science field in technical terms, but still applicable especially with ✨Natural Language Processing✨.</p>

 ###